Skip to main content

 Normally, a major outranks a lieutenant.
 But in this case, a lieutenant general is above a major general.

 The rank of major general originally came from “sergeant major general,” which was below lieutenant general.
-Over time, the name was shortened, but the ranking order stayed the same.
+Over time, the name was shortened to major general, but the ranking order stayed the same.

 What Does a Lieutenant General Actually Do?